Montana-Media-Arts/MART500/Syllabus.md

 This course operates under a no censorship policy, and you should feel free to experiment with challenging topics in your projects.
 That said - if you submit work with violent or sexually explicit themes, containing hate speech, racial slurs or other sensitive subject matter, I might contact you to request more background information on your choices.

+Art scholarship and art practice along with teaching and learning involve a critical exploration of ideas, theories, art-making practices, and art movements that encompass such things as the human body, sexuality, race, gender, religions, and cultures.
+This course can touch upon any of the above categories with an expectation that students will actively participate in all course assignments, discussions, and tests.
+Given this information, it is the student’s obligation to determine that the requirements conflict with his or her core beliefs.
+If the student determines that there is a conflict with his or her beliefs, one of the following actions needs to be taken: 1) drop the class before the last day to drop a course without penalty; 2) meet with the instructor within the first week of classes to determine if an accommodation can be made.
+(Note, faculty, are not required to grant content accommodations.)

 ## Be Kind